Who must file - Source Registration Regulations

 MassDEP generally sends out reminder/notice letters to all facilities that appear to be subject to Source Registration each spring.

-A list of all such facilities is posted at Schedules & Deadlines.
-Source Registration Filing Schedules & Deadlines
+A list of all such facilities is posted here: Source Registration Filing Schedules & Deadlines

 Does a facility have to report if it didn't get a letter from MassDEP?

 It depends - if your facility meets the criteria for filing Source Registration (SR), it must report regardless of whether MassDEP sends you a letter.
-However, you should check the mailing list on the SR web page at Filing Schedules & Deadlines first to see if your facility has been deferred to a later year.
-If you think there is a mistake in the list, and you should (or should not) be on it (or scheduled for a different year), e-mail email@example.com explaining why the list is wrong.
+However, you should check the mailing list at Source Registration Filing Schedules & Deadlines first to see if your facility has been deferred to a later year.
+If you think there is a mistake in the list, and you should (or should not) be on the list (or scheduled for a different year), e-mail MassDEP at firstname.lastname@example.org and describe the error.

 NOTE: You may be directed by MassDEP to submit a Source Registration through communications other than the annual notice letters.
 For example, you may be directed to submit as part of an inspection, enforcement action, or permit.
 You must submit when so directed regardless of whether or not you receive one of the annual Source Registration notice letters.